hph/euler.rb/README.md

 euler.rb
 ========

 Solutions to Project Euler problems in functional Ruby.

+The solutions aim to be concise and readable but not necessarily optimized and fast.
+Some of the problems have more than one solution to illustrate different algorithms or language features.

-Requires Ruby v2.0 or higher.
-You will need to run `bundle` to install dependencies before running the program.
+You will need to run `bundle` to install dependencies before running the program (requires Ruby v2.1.0 or higher).

 Running `./euler.rb` will show something like this: